Kelj-menc/PizzaKelj/README.md

     2.composer - latest
     3.nodejs - latest
     4.git - latest
-    5.xamp (with apache server and MySqul)
+    5.xamp (with apache server and MySql)

 and add them to the path of your sistem (php/composer/npm/git/MySqul) so you can use them globaly.